-Survey of representative English literature from the Romantic and Victorian periods up to the present.
+Prerequisite: minimum C grade in ENG 102 or divisional permission Survey of representative English literature from the Romantic and Victorian periods up to the present.
 [Spring offering - alternate semesters] 3 lecture hours

-ENG 231 Literature of AIDS: Confronting Catastrophe
+Literature of AIDS: Confronting Catastrophe ENG 231

-Close readings of the stories and poems emerging from AIDS-affected writers, with widely representative writing emphasizing the work of gay authors.
+Prerequisite: minimum C grade in ENG 102 or divisional permission Close readings of the stories and poems emerging from AIDS-affected writers, with widely representative writing emphasizing the work of gay authors.
 Examines divergent responses to the widespread societal denial of AIDS. [occasional offering] 3 lecture hours